MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/walkthrough-web-application-csharp.md

 > [!TIP]
 > This example references steps from [Create an ASP.NET Framework web app in Azure](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet-framework).
 For more details about deploying web apps to Azure, you can refer to the Azure documentation.

-> [!NOTE]
-> The code examples are not yet updated for Bing Ads API Version 13.
-Support for Bing Ads API Version 13 is coming soon in SDK version 12.13.1.

 ## <a name="code"></a>Code Walkthrough
 1. Open the [Visual Studio Community 2017](https://www.visualstudio.com/vs/community/) development environment.
 If you've installed Visual Studio already, add the **ASP.NET and web development** and **Azure development** workloads in Visual Studio by clicking **Tools** > **Get Tools and Features**.